 Held fast barely an inch from the surface of the amber was the largest animal Bombi had ever seen.
 Its metallic shell and mandibles marked it as a bug, but its body was shaped more like something meant to lumber through a forest and topple trees with its tail.
 Its eyes were like jeweled domes of sapphire with a thousand facets.
 Though its underside had rows and rows of tiny hairy legs, its body was supported by two much larger claw-tipped ones, giving it the posture of a stalking heron more than anything else.

-In its translucent stomach she saw the shredded remains of other smaller bugs.
+In its transparent stomach she saw the shredded remains of other smaller bugs.
 They too were solidly held in amber, meaning the hideous beast had been roaring defiantly when struck by the waves of sap.
 The fluid had gone right down its throat.

 “This thing…” Bombi said breathlessly, “merely sleeps?”